 1. Steady State Universe

-In the first half of the 20th century, the steady-state universe is the most popular universal theory alongside the big bang but was discarded in the 1960s, after the discovery of CMB.
+In the first half of the 20th century, the steady-state Universe was the most popular universal theory alongside the big bang but was discarded in the 1960s, after the discovery of cosmic microwave background.